A girl sitting on rocks beside a clear, turquoise stream in a rocky canyon with plants and a mountain in the background.

 September: 22–27°C, warm water, fewer crowds

-Coast (Lisbon, Sagres): Warm days, cooler sea breeze in evenings
+Coast (Lisbon): Warm days, cooler sea breeze in evenings

 Mountains (Gerês): 5–10°C cooler than coast, chilly evenings